 Splash down!
 Camps are in full swing, homework is something long forgotten.
 For children with special needs summer offers a plethora of opportunities.
 Summer activities can offer outlets otherwise left untapped and skills can be mastered outside of the classroom.
 Lets take a closer look at my top 10 favorite summer activities for children with special needs that you can all enjoy while the days linger a bit longer....

-This is by far my favorite activitiy for kids with special needs.
+This is by far my favorite activity for kids with special needs.
 A hike provides auditory, visual, tactile, smell and spiritual lift.
 In the summer, morning and evening hikes are best so as to avoid the heat and hikes that follow a creek or waterfall provide the best in sensory experiences.

 No need to explain much here.
 The beach provides a plethora of sensory sights and sounds.
 In addition, you have the benefit of sand play.
-You can also bring along some toss games and go on a shark tooth hunt or collect sea shells.
+You can also bring along some toss games and go on a shark tooth hunt or collect seashells.

-5) Water!
 I love rainy days in the summer.
 As soon as it starts raining, I send my kids outdoors.
 Wet clothing is a great sensory experience for children with sensory processing challenges.
 But you can also put on their swimsuits.
 Umbrella or no umbrella is great too.
 Watch the steam come up off the streets.
 Smell the difference in the air.
 Walk in a stream of water.
 Don't miss the next rainy day!

 Now is a great time to make a smoothie, favorite cake or new dinner creation.
 Let your kids get in the way.
 They can help read directions, shop for ingredients, measure, mix and cook.
 They will learn a plethora of skills including the art of cooking!

 Grab all your blankets and create your own sensory cave!
 Put some flashlights inside and have at it!
 Toss some pillows in and make it a family fort!